 BDD 2

 BDD 1 teaches teams how to identify a specific scenario, write a specification for it, and then use it to drive implementation.
-However, we rarely only have a single scenario to deal with.
+However, teams rarely deal with just one scenario in isolation.

-In general, an event that occurs under one set of conditions is likely to occur under many other conditions as well.
-It is important to identify the full list of conditions that need to be addressed and, also, which sets of conditions you’re going to deal with, later, if at all.
+In general, an event that occurs under one set of conditions is likely to occur under many others as well.
+It’s important to identify the full list of conditions that need to be addressed—and also which sets of conditions will be deferred, deprioritized, or deliberately excluded.

-One challenge is to have all of these identified.
-Teams struggle with this especially since most business stakeholders do not see the full complexity of the potential requirements, especially since they tend to focus only on their own areas.
-As a result, they do not provide the rich requirements needed for teams to address all the different potential concerns.
+One challenge is surfacing all of these possibilities.
+Teams struggle with this, especially since most business stakeholders don’t see the full complexity of potential requirements—they tend to focus on their own functional areas.
+As a result, they often don’t provide the rich requirements needed to address all relevant concerns.

-This course teaches the team and product owner the skills required to surface these scenarios and concerns so they can be addressed with the right stakeholders or be explicitly deprioritized.
-It also teaches them how to reconcile the different perspectives on the same scenario.
+This course teaches the team and Product Owner the skills required to surface these perspectives so they can be addressed with the right stakeholders—or explicitly deprioritized.
+It also teaches them how to reconcile differing views on the same scenario.

 The result is more complete and coherent definitions of requirements before coding starts.

-Additionally, failing to identify such “other” scenarios is usually the underlying reason for both missed scope and scope creep.
-This course gives teams the techniques to solve the underlying scoping problem.
-So, a beneficial side effect of this course is that it reduces incidence of missed scope and scope creep.
+Additionally, failing to identify these “other” scenarios is often the root cause of both missed scope and scope creep.
+This course gives teams the techniques to address the underlying scoping problem.
+As a result, a powerful side effect is reduced incidence of missed scope and scope creep.

 Recommended Program

 The best way to up your team’s BDD game is with a combination of live, expert-led training and coaching.
-We recommend our BDD 2 program, which includes a 1-day course and 4 days of follow-up coaching so the expert can help your team apply this technique to their real work.
+We recommend our BDD 2 program, which includes a 2-day course and 3 days of follow-up coaching designed to help your team apply BDD 2 techniques to their real work in a structured, hands-on way.

 Course

-This 1-day course covers the next level of BDD skills, expanding the existing BDD analysis & handoff loop to include several advanced analysis techniques, ensuring a much richer set of requirements when a PBI reaches maturity.
+This 2-day course teaches the next level of BDD skills, expanding the existing BDD analysis & handoff loop to include several advanced analysis techniques.
+These techniques help ensure a much richer and more resilient set of requirements by the time a PBI reaches maturity.

 Topics covered include: